 Psychosis can be an indicator that maybe there’s a bipolar affective disorder condition emerging.
 For some people, it’s an indicator that there’s a severe depression or adjustment issues happening.
 For women who have had a pregnancy, it may be an indicator that there’s some postnatal depression emerging.
 Psychosis can indicate any of those.

 What is the experience of having psychosis, and is it something people who’ve never had the condition can relate to?

-We also now know that people who have endured severe abuse or neglect, be it emotional, physical or sexual, quite often the way that the mind processes that through flashbacks, can resemble psychotic experiences where the person doesn’t know if they’re reliving something, questioning is it real, is it not real.
-It’s not surprising that if someone has had a very difficult childhood or had very challenging things happen in their lives, they may have a vulnerability to a mental health difficulty.
+We also now know that for people who have endured severe abuse or neglect - be it emotional, physical or sexual - quite often the way that the mind processes that through flashbacks.
+This can resemble psychotic experiences where the person doesn’t know if they’re reliving something, questioning is it real, is it not real.
+It’s not surprising that, if someone has had a very difficult childhood or had very challenging things happen in their lives, they may have a vulnerability to a mental health difficulty.

 What are some of the causes of psychosis?

-Broadly the causes are a combination of biological, psychological and social factors.
+Broadly, the causes of psychosis are a combination of biological, psychological and social factors.

 - If someone has a parent or a first degree relative who has a mental health difficulty, that leaves them slightly more vulnerable than their peers, so the risk of psychosis is greater if there’s already a family history.